egardner/egardner.github.io/source/posts/2015-09-15-implementing-client-side-search-in-middleman.md

 });
 ~~~

-Next, add "documents" to the Index – these are JSON representations of the content of your site.
+Next, add “documents” to the Index – these are JSON representations of the content of your site.
 I'll describe my method for generating such an index later in this post.

 ~~~ javascript
 index.add({